 The largest remaining brown hyena population can be found in coastal areas in Southwest Africa and the southern Kalahari Desert.

-The total population of brown hyena has been estimated by IUCN at a number between 4,000 – 10,000 and is listed as near threatened in the IUCN Red List.
+The total population of brown hyenas has been estimated by IUCN to be between 4,000 and 10,000, and it is listed as near-threatened on the IUCN Red List.

 Description

-Distinct from other species of hyenas, the brown hyenas have pointed ears, long shaggy dark brown coat, and a short tail.
+Distinct from other species of hyenas, the brown hyenas have pointed ears, a long, shaggy dark brown coat, and a short tail.
 The legs are striped white and brown, and adults have a distinct cream-coloured fur ruff around their necks.

 Brown hyenas are known to have powerful jaws.
-The skull of the northern striped hyena is smaller in size compared to that of the brown hyena.
+The skull of the northern striped hyena is smaller than that of the brown hyena.

 Compared to the wolves, brown hyenas have a social hierarchy, with a mated pair and their offspring.